The Cricketers of My Time: The "monster bat" incident

 The Memoranda seems to have been added hastily and is not generally seen as providing much value, but it does include the following:

 Several years since (I do not recollect the precise date) a player, named White, of Ryegate (sic), brought a bat to a match, which being the width of the stumps, effectually defended his wicket from the bowler : and, in consequence, a law was passed limiting the future width of the bat to 4¼ inches.
 Another law was decreed that the ball should not weigh less than 5½ oz, or more than 5¾ oz.

 The Laws of cricket still stipulate the limit on the width of the bat that was agreed by the Hambledon Club as a result of the "Monster Bat Incident".
-While Nyren, a boy at the time of the incident in 1771, may have thought that White was cheating, it is now believed that he forced an issue as the modern straight bats were a recent innovation, replacing the original hockey-stick shape, and no standard dimensions had as yet been agreed.
+While Nyren, a boy at the time of the incident in 1771, may have thought that White was cheating, it is now believed that he forced an issue as the modern straight bats were a recent innovation, replacing the curved bat which itself replaced the original hockey-stick shape, and no standard dimensions had as yet been agreed.